 Like most of my seafood recipes, these fish cakes are easy to make and healthy.
 (Like the baked panko-crusted cod and spicy baked mustard fish.)
 They are ideal for meal prep as they can be made ahead and frozen or refrigerated.

-This recipe makes about 20 fish cakes that serve 5 as an appetizer or 3 as a main course accompanied by a salad or a spicy quinoa dish like the 3 bean Mexican quinoa.
+This Indian mackerel recipe makes about 15 fish cakes that serve 5 as an appetizer or 3 as a main course accompanied by a lentil salad, easy chickpea salad or a rice dish like lemon rice with brown rice.
+You can even pair the fish cakes with rice and a simple spinach dal curry.
+If you’re looking for a low-carb dinner, pair these fish patties with a light soup like roasted pumpkin soup.

 I’m not against potatoes, but fish cakes made with potatoes tend to be too potato-ish, totally enveloping the dish.
 You want fish to be the hero here, right?
 So do away with potatoes in this recipe.

 Do you hate fish, yet want to try eating it because of its health benefits?
 Or you want to start eating fish and don’t know where to start?
 You’ve come to the right place.
 These fish cakes have the right amount of seasoning and don’t taste or smell “fishy” at all.
 So HEALTHY, so TASTY!